Cimarron people (Panama): Formation of the American colonies

 The news of Sir Francis Drake's adventures and alliances with the Cimarrons was reaching England and the Western world.
 It was clear that what Drake and the English had in mind was to establish the nation as a colonial power south of the Tropic of Capricorn and to bring under English influence southern Brazil, the Río de la Plata, the Strait of Magellan, Patagonia and Chile.
 Drake's travels inspired another "sea dog", Richard Hakluyt, to propose the establishment of English naval bases in Magellan's Strait and in southern Brazil to be manned by pirates, convicts and Cimarrones.

 Hakluyt's intention in constructing an overseas colony was that it would be free from tyranny and slavery with the Cimarrons as the primary colonists.
 He believed that the Cimarrons were "a people detesting the proud governance of the Spaniards" and so would gladly move to these new colonies by the hundreds or thousands.
 His thinking followed that this ideal colony would be easy to sustain without the presence of Spanish tyranny and with the willingness of the Cimarrons to live a happy and satisfied existence in the colonies.
 The Cimarrons would also be useful in allowing the English to access all the gold mines of Peru.

 Hakluyt also wanted to include in this colony "condemned English men and women, in whom there may be founde hope of amendment".
-However, nowhere did Hakluyt mention whether or not the Cimarrones would be involved in self-government like the other colonists, but nor did he say they would be held in bondage.
+However, nowhere did Hakluyt mention whether or not the Cimarrones would be involved in self-government like the other colonists, but neither did he say they would be held in bondage.
 England did not accept Hakluyt's proposal for a colony, but within five years in 1585, Sir Walter Raleigh had established the Roanoke Colony.

 Drake's alliance with the Cimarrons inspired the English to expand their forces and colonize in other areas of the globe.
 To the English, the Cimarrons acted as a model citizenry whom they hoped their own colonists would take after.
 Although a colony manned by Cimarrons never actually came into existence, the ideology of creating a colony free of racial prejudices was one in which the English intended their own colonies to constitute.